JospehAdetifa/configure-ad/README.md

 Go back to the client 1 virtual machine and click no for all of these annoying options.
 CLick accept to proceed.

 Go to the start menu and search for command prompt.
-Once it's opened we can attempt to ping the domain controller by typing ping -t
+Once it's opened we can attempt to ping the domain controller by typing ping -t 10.0.0.4

+You'll see that the request keeps timing out.
+This is because the Domain controllers firewall is block ICMP traffic.

+To fix this we need to go to DC-1 and copy the public IP Address.

+Then we can enter in the username and password we made earlier when creating this virtual machine.

+Once logged in go to the start menu and type in 'wf.msc'

+One the left side plane click inbound rules.
+Then sort this list by protocol.

+Find the icmpv4 files and enable both of them by righ clicking and selecting enable rule.

+Check back to client 1 and you see that the ping has started working.

+To stop this ping press control + c.

+Step: Install Active dicertory domain services.

+Go back to DC-1 and open the server manager.
+Then click add roles and services so that we can begin to install active directory on DC-1.

+You should see a text box like this.
+Then click next> next> next.

+One this drop down menu make sure to click active directory doman services.

+Then add feature > next>  next > install.
+Then wait for the install to finish.